 <<Back to Grand Junction RMP Home

-The BLM Grand Junction Field Office is in the process of revising its Resource Management Plan (RMP) to guide management of about 1 million acres of public land it administers.
+The BLM Grand Junction Field Office has completed the revision of its Resource Management Plan (RMP) to guide management of about 1 million acres of public land it administers.